-Article 3.3 Language of instruction
+Article 3.3 Language of instruction as referred to in Appendix 2

 - 1. The programme is taught in English.

 - 2. The course exams are held in English.

 - 3. The use of dictionaries is not permitted during exams.

 Article 3.4 Communication and announcement of decisions